- Services

 Normal Alignment

-, where the columns take their specified width rather than stretching to fill the container.
-In flex containers,normal
+normal: Behaves asstretchin most cases, except in multi-column containers with a non-autocolumn-width, where the columns take their specified width rather than stretching to fill the container.
+In flex containers,normalbehaves asstart.

 Distributed Alignment